Canadian Certificate of Identity

-The Canadian Certificate of Identity (Certificat d’identité) is an international travel document issued by Immigration, Refugees and Citizenship Canada (formerly by Passport Canada) to a permanent resident of Canada who is not yet a Canadian citizen, is stateless, or is otherwise unable to obtain a national passport or travel document.
+The Canadian Certificate of Identity (Certificat d’identité) is an international travel document issued by Immigration, Refugees and Citizenship Canada to a permanent resident of Canada who is not yet a Canadian citizen, is stateless, or is otherwise unable to obtain a national passport or travel document.
 It is a biometric document with a grey (formerly brown) cover and is bilingual in both English and French.
 The validity period of the travel document is determined by the issuing office.

 Eligibility

 The applicant must either be stateless, or be unable to obtain a national passport.

 Use

 The Certificate of Identity may be used for travel to all countries/territories specified in the travel document, apart from the bearer's country of citizenship if they are not stateless.

 The holder of a Canadian Certificate of Identity issued by virtue of their statelessness and legally resident in Canada can enter Slovenia visa-free for a maximum of 90 days within a 180-day period.
 This visa exemption does not apply to those who hold a Certificate of Identity because they have been unable to obtain a national passport, rather than being stateless.

-The holder of a Canadian Certificate of Identity issued under any category can not travel to Germany, nor apply for a Schengen visa at a German embassy as Germany does not recognize this document.
+The holder of a Canadian Certificate of Identity issued under any category cannot travel to Germany, nor apply for a Schengen visa at a German embassy as Germany does not recognize this document.